onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 > "One of the big lessons from behavioral economics is that we make decisions as a function of the environment that we're in." - [Dan Ariely](https://www.azquotes.com/quote/1481313)

 > "The most difficult thing is to recognize that sometimes we too are blinded by our own incentives.
 Because we don’t see how our conflicts of interest work on us." - [Dan Ariely](https://www.azquotes.com/quote/733215)

+== ^^ Dan Ariely probably has committed scientific fraud, even if these quotes make sense and are probably true - evaluate if I want them in here